 For more information on these programs, see the program descriptions below.

 Cellular and Molecular Biology

 The Cellular and Molecular Biology (CMB) program provides cross-disciplinary research education and training, leading to a doctoral degree that prepares graduates for careers in academia, government, and industry.
 The program’s purpose is to provide students with a high-quality education that incorporates both breadth and depth in interdisciplinary training, as well as access to contemporary technology and facilities.

 The graduate program in Environmental and Conservation Sciences (ECS) can culminate in a master’s or doctoral degree.
 Our integrative curriculum and our multidisciplinary team approach emphasize the common ground shared by all sciences, and seek to bridge methodological and philosophical boundaries that might hinder interdisciplinary communication and cooperation.

-The Genomics and Bioinformatics (G&B) program spans all colleges performing life science research at NDSU.
-PhD and MS degrees are offered in two program areas: functional genomics and bioinformatics.
+The Genomics, Phenomics and Bioinformatics (GP&B) program spans all colleges performing life science research at NDSU.
+Ph.D. and M.S. degrees are offered with three program areas: functional genomics, phenomics and bioinformatics.

-Historically, plants have been the primary focus for most program participants, with topic areas including growth and development, reproduction, and defense against abiotic and biotic stresses.
-Currently, 21 faculty members are associated with the program.
+Faculty in the program have broad research focuses including plant and human growth and development, reproduction, and defense against abiotic and biotic stresses.
+Currently, 27 faculty members are associated with the program.

 Materials and Nanotechnology